Prescott, Cowboys pull away to beat Cardinals 28-17

 The Cowboys (2-1), bouncing back from a 42-17 pummeling in Denver, began the game kneeling at midfield with owner Jerry Jones in a show of unity that followed widespread protests across the NFL of critical comments by President Donald Trump over the weekend.

-After they kneeled, they stood and walked to the sideline for the anthem.
+After they kneeled, they stood and walked to the sideline and stood for the anthem.

 Prescott, 13 of 18 for 183 yards, broke a 14-14 tie with a 37-yard scoring pass to Brice Butler with 11:52 to play.